-General and administrative expenses were \$17.6 million in 2017, a decrease of \$0.5 million, compared with general and administrative expenses of \$18.1 million in 2016.
-The decrease in general and administrative expenses in 2017 was primarily due to (1) a decrease in litigation costs related mainly to the intellectual property litigation matter by an amount of \$2.2 million and (2) a decrease of \$0.3 million related to stock based compensation expenses.
+General and administrative expenses were \$17.6 million in 2017, a decrease of \$0.5 million, or 3%, compared with general and administrative expenses of \$18.1 million in 2016.
+The decrease in general and administrative expenses in 2017 was primarily due to (1) a decrease in litigation costs related mainly to the intellectual property litigation matter by an amount of \$2.2 million and (2) a decrease of \$0.3 million related to stock-based compensation expenses.
 This decrease was offset by (1) an increase of \$1.0 million related to increase in personnel costs; (2) an increase of \$0.3 million related to depreciation expenses and (3) an increase of \$0.7 million related to the weakening of the dollar against the NIS.
-For a discussion of the impact of foreign currency fluctuations our business, see "Item 11.
-Quantitative and Qualitative Disclosures about Market Risk".